WebOrigami/origami/ReadMe.md

 If you can't accept this relationship, please don't use this project.

-For practical aspects of contributing the proejct,
+For practical aspects of contributing to the project, see [Contributing](Contributing.md).

 # Discussion